Medical Information for Families Arriving in Indonesia

 2. Medical and health concerns

 It is a recommendation for you to have a complete medical check up before departure and bring the records.
 Bring copies of your children's immunizations and recent TB skin test for school admission.
 Check your private health insurance and company medical plan for coverage while living abroad, including the coverage available if you should need to be medically evacuated.
 If anyone in your family requires special medication, bring an extra supply to last until your next home leave in the event the medication is not available in Indonesia.
 Keep a letter from your doctor handy just in case you are stopped and questioned by the airport officials.
-Bring a basic first aid kid and a limited selection of over the counter health aids, such as headache medicines, cold remedies and cough medicine, until you become familiar with what is available in Indonesia.
+Bring a basic first aid kit and a limited selection of over the counter health aids, such as headache medicines, cold remedies and cough medicine, until you become familiar with what is available in Indonesia.

 3. Complete Immunizations records

-This vaccine is recommended for those living or visiting in Indonesia.
+- Typhoid - This vaccine is recommended for those living or visiting in Indonesia.

 4. Health of Domestic Staff